 - Ninja Sex Party.
 The clue is partly in the name.
 One of the duo also goes by the name Ninja Brian.

 - The music video for Crossfire by Brandon Flowers consists entirely of Charlize Theron rescuing him from ninja.

-- Sam Grant (the bassist) becomes a ninja in the music video for "Legend of Archery".
+- Sam Grant, the bassist of Driftless Pony Club, becomes a ninja in the music video for "Legend of Archery".
 YMMV on whether or not it's all that awesome...

 - The music video for The Presidents of the United States' song "Peaches" features the band playing in a peach grove until the mid-way point, when they are suddenly attacked by ninja.
 They spend the rest of the video locked in martial arts combat.

 - The Dungeons & Dragons 3.5 rulebook Complete Adventurer introduced the Ninja base class, just for this trope (unfortunately the class just kind of falls flat compared to a good rogue or monk).